4/29/2025

 speaker

-Ulrika Eriksson
+Ulrika

-Yeah, this is, of course, taxes and especially tax rate as a percentage is really difficult to look at in a single quarter, especially also since we only have two months.
-And it also depends on where in which regions you have the profit and where you have maybe tax losses carried forward that you can or cannot utilize.
+Yeah, this is, of course, taxes and especially tax rate as a percentage is really difficult to look at in a single quarter, especially also since we only have two months and it also depends on where in which regions you have the profit and where you have maybe tax losses carried forward that you can or cannot utilize.
 So I think we need to understand a little bit more on the rolling 12 and full year figures in the new combined group.
 But I have no reason to estimate that there will be very big differences compared to previously when we look at it over time.

 speaker

-Carl Johan Bonnevir
+Carl Johan Bonnevier

 Analyst, DNB Markets